Harmony-Pay/harmonypay-gateway-self-hosted/README.md

-## HarmonyPay - Accept Harmony ONE and HRC20 tokens
+# HarmonyPay - Accept Harmony ONE and HRC20 tokens

+## HOW TO INSTRUCTIONS - IN PROGRESS!

 Cryptocurrency payment gateway for WooCommerce and Easy Digital Downloads.
 Accept Harmony ONE and HRC20 Tokens.
 Peer-to-peer transactions.